basho/basho_docs/source/languages/en/riak/ops/running/backups.md

-If you are replacing a node with a new node that has the same node name (typically a fully qualified domain name or IP address), then restoring the node is is a simple process:
+If you are replacing a node with a new node that has the same node name (typically a fully qualified domain name or IP address), then restoring the node is a simple process:

 1. Install Riak on the new node.
 2. Restore your old node's configuration files, data directory, and ring